-- (a) if the group that oversees research gives them permission to do so, - (b) if the patient data is being used to prepare for a research study, or - (c) under some circumstances if the research is limited to data of patients who have died
+- a.
+If the group that oversees research (IRB) gives them permission to do so - b.
+If the patient data is being used to prepare for a research study - c.
+At times when the research is limited to information of patients who have died

-Permitted and Required by Law: We are required and permitted by federal, state and local laws to share medical information to some government agencies and others.
-For example, we may share your medical information to:
+Permitted and Required by Law: We are required and permitted by federal, state and local laws to share medical information to some government agencies and others including to:

-- Report information to public health authorities for the purpose of preventing or controlling disease, injury, or disability; - Report abuse and neglect to government authorities, including social service or protective service agencies; - Report information about products and services to the FDA; - Tell a person who may have been exposed to an infectious disease or may be at risk of developing or spreading a disease or condition; - Report information to your employer as required under laws about work-related illnesses and injuries or workplace medical surveillance; - Prevent or lessen a serious and imminent threat to a person for the public's health or safety, or to some government agencies with special functions; and - Report proof of student immunization to your schools.
+- Report information to public health authorities for the purpose of preventing or controlling disease, injury, or disability - Report abuse and neglect to government authorities, including social service or protective service agencies - Report information about products and services to the FDA - Tell a person who may have been exposed to an infectious disease or may be at risk of developing or spreading a disease or condition - Report information to your employer as required under laws about work-related illnesses and injuries or workplace medical surveillance - Prevent or lessen a serious and imminent threat to a person for the public's health or safety, or to some government agencies with special functions - Report proof of student immunization to your schools